Part 1: Introduction to TMSA & Mould Illness/CIRS

 There are three main schools of thought about mould causing health problems.

 - The traditional viewpoint is known as the allergy theory.
 This theory views mould as causing an allergic response that results in upper respiratory symptoms, such as asthma and rhinitis.
 The typical medical practitioner generally views mould as a minor ailment only.
 Doctors will usually test for mould allergy via IgE RAST blood tests or skin prick tests.
 Treatment is centred on exposure reduction and/or immunotherapy.
-In CIRS, IgE responses to mould will usually be normal, although it’s possible to have mould allergy and CIRS.
-CIRS treatment should also work for mould allergy.
+It is possible to have mould allergy and CIRS.

 - The third viewpoint is the Chronic Inflammatory Response theory.
 This theory views mould and other microbes in water damaged buildings as being able to cause a chronic inflammatory response and a host of symptoms that can persist for years and decades even if removed from exposure, especially in a genetically predisposed subset of the population.
 This is because those with impaired HLA genetics are not able to mount an effective antibody response to biotoxins and inflammagens found in water-damaged buildings (including, but not limited, to those from mould).
 As a result, a chaotic and ineffective inflammatory cascade occurs which includes lowering of the regulatory hormones and increase in inflammatory cytokines, dysregulation of gene expression, and atrophy and inflammation in the brain.